rjhuyck1/cyberx/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- In order to check if the ELK server is running open the following URL: 20.190.12.186:5601/app/kibana#/home

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._